If I have received a letter from BUSD saying that I have been released as a temporary teacher as of June 15, 2019. What are my rights?

 When will I know if I am going to be rehired by BUSD?

 BFT is advocating strenuously that temporary teachers the District wishes to rehire be notified as soon as possible, and that these teachers be offered Probationary 2 contracts (which means they are on the road to becoming a permanent teacher the first day of their third year in BUSD).
 There is not a specific date by which BUSD has to rehire anyone they wish to rehire, but of course the labor market for educators is very tight right now, and BUSD will need to move quickly in order to retain its excellent teachers.
-BUSD has committed to begin the temp rehire process in April.
+The temp rehire process should begin no later than April.

 Do I have any rights to be rehired by BUSD?